newmachine123-45/project2/readme.md

-this is for local project
+this is for local project.
-this is created by neeraj sharma
+this is created by neeraj sharma.